 The current expectation that traumatic heritage places function as archives of history and memory as well as active agents of change is exemplified by "sites of conscience" and the work of the NGO International Coalition of Sites of Conscience, "the only global network of historic sites, museums and memory initiatives that connect past struggles to today's movements for human rights."
 The coalition's objective is to "turn memory into action" (International Coalition of Sites of Conscience 2018, n.p.).
 Sites of Conscience member organizations interpret history in site-specific facilities and engage public audiences by stimulating dialogue on pressing social issues, all to the end of promoting social justice and human rights.
-Sites of Conscience focus on conceptual connections between historical narratives and contemporary politics, mostly through creative and performative works such as exhibits, programs, workshops, and dialogues-which is to say not through projects of conscience (SOCs) are, in other words, very focused on societal values, but less on the materialities of heritage places (Ševčenko 2010; Ševčenko 2017).
+Sites of Conscience focus on conceptual connections between historical narratives and contemporary politics, mostly through creative and performative works such as exhibits, programs, workshops, and dialogues-which is to say not through projects of constructing, conserving, inhabiting, adapting, and reusing buildings and landscapes.
+Sites of Conscience (SOCs) are, in other words, very focused on societal values, but less on the materialities of heritage places (Ševčenko 2010; Ševčenko 2017).